-Given at a convention this is How To Write a Graphic Novel in Under an Hour!
+He’s got his own school here in Toronto.
+The talk I have here was given at a convention, it was called How To Write a Graphic Novel in Under an Hour!
 (47:32, 43.5mb).
 You’ll find I’ve embedded it below along with a visual slideshow helping to illustrate his ideas.

 A good primer on basic storytelling in any medium, recorded by Jamie Coville, keeper of a grand archive of comics history wisdom and trivia on his site here.